How the government's reforms help keep money in your pocket.

 Around 14% of services have an out-of-pocket cost and 1 in 7 patients will have an out-of-pocket expense.
 The changes are primarily about making you aware of these costs from the outset.
 Insurers will now be required to provide you with a one-page information sheet explaining what is and isn't covered by their policy.

-Additionally, a new simplified tiered health insurance system will come into place on 1 April 2019, with all hospital policies falling into one of four categories: Gold, Silver, Bronze or Basic.
-Extras policies will only have three tiers: Gold, Silver and Bronze.
-This means there will be standardised clinical categories for medical treatments, making it easier to understand and harder to miss any potential out-of-pocket expenses.
+Additionally, a new simplified tiered health insurance system launched on 1 April 2019, with all new hospital policies falling into one of four categories: Gold, Silver, Bronze or Basic.
+New extras policies have three tiers: Gold, Silver and Bronze.
+This means there are now standardised clinical categories for medical treatments, making it easier to understand and harder to miss any potential out-of-pocket expenses.
 By April 2020, all policies will be required to fit this structure.

 The government has also boosted the powers of the Private Health Insurance Ombudsman, increasing its resources to help you should you feel you've not been properly informed or misled in some way.